-Christopher Freeth is a principal associate in the Intellectual Property team.
-Chris advises clients across a range of both contentious and non-contentious matters concerning all IP rights.
-He has particular experience in patent litigation and regularly works with clients in the life science sector, using his experience both as a lawyer and a former medical student to provide tailored, sector specific advice.
+Christopher Freeth is a Principal Associate in the Intellectual Property team and advises clients across a range of contentious and non-contentious matters, with a particular focus on patent litigation in the life science sector.

-Chris acted for FKB throughout the dispute, encompassing pre-action strategic advice, High Court litigation, multiple applications, and an appeal to the Court of Appeal.
-Ultimately the case resulted in new law with FKB being awarded the UK's first declaration as to the obviousness of its own products (a so-called "Arrow" or "Fujifilm" declaration).
+Ultimately the case resulted in new law with Fujifilm being awarded the UK's first declaration as to the obviousness of its own products, a so-called "Arrow" declaration.

 Glaxo Group was a dispute concerning pharmaceutical compositions used in inhaler products in which (our client Glaxo argued a Gillette defense coupled with an Arrow declaration.
 This strategy was successful and led to the award of the UK's second "Arrow" declaration.

 Christopher's other litigation experience spans a range of products and areas, including leading on an appeal concerning plausibility of unconventional medical techniques in the High Court, groundless threats in the IPEC, inventor-ship of a well-known over-the-counter painkiller in the IPO, and advising on other confidential issues and strategy for clients involved in areas such as antibody production and genetic engineering.

 Earlier in his career Christopher also assisted Lundbeck in defending its blockbuster anti-depressant enantiomer drug, Escitalopram.
 Christopher also assisted Dyson on the protection of its IP rights, managing its enforcement program regarding bladeless fans across Europe and the Middle East for several years.